Skip to Main Content

 References should provide clear and accurate information for each source and should identify where they have been used in your work.

-Generative AI tools such as ChatGPT cannot accurately cite their own sources.
+Generative AI tools such as Copilot cannot accurately cite their own sources.

 Any references they provide may be false or non-existent – you should always check the original source for any references that are generated.